lkim94/DiskDiagnosis/README.md

 ## Speed and system impact

-CPU and memory stay low — memory is bounded by N, not by disk size.
-The cost is **disk reading**: one pass over the path you give it, reading file sizes.
+CPU stays low.
+Memory is bounded by `-n` and `-d`, not by disk size.
+The cost is **disk reading**: one pass over the path you give it.

-The `-n` option controls how much is **printed**, not how much is read.
+`-i`, `-d` and `-n` shape the search, not the initial read.
+Folder sizes can't be known without reading everything inside them first.
 To make the scan itself faster, give it a smaller path:

 ```bash
 sudo ./disk_diag.sh /var    # instead of /